ghaidaahaj4/voteApp/README.md

 - **Voting Page**:
   - Displays the logged-in user’s name.
-  - Allows users to vote for one of four parties: Cats, Dogs, Cows, or Lions.
+  - Allows users to vote for one of four parties: Cats, Dogs, Cows, or Fishs.
   - Restricts users to one vote, with the option to change their vote.

 - **Admin Page**: